SysKitTeam/docs-point/governance-and-automation/provisioning/register-yammer-app.md

 **Click the Yammer Community tile (1)** to continue.

-Yammer app registration screen opens, guiding you further through the app registration.
+The Yammer app registration screen opens, guiding you further through the app registration.

 ## Register the Yammer App in Syskit Point

-Yammer app registration screen in Syskit Point enables you to:
+The Yammer app registration screen in Syskit Point enables you to:
 * **Open the Yammer app registration portal (1)**, where you will be able to **register a new Yammer app**
-* **Copy the Website (2) and Redirect URI (3) data required in Yammer portal when registering a new Yammer app**
+* **Copy the Website (2) and Redirect URI (3) data required in the Yammer portal when registering a new Yammer app**
-* **Input the Client ID (4) and Secret (5) data which you can access in the Yammer portal after the new Yammer app registration is created**
+* **Input the Client ID (4) and Secret (5) data, which you can access in the Yammer portal after the new Yammer app registration is created**
 * **Register the Yammer app (6)** in Syskit Point after entering the required data

 ![Register Yammer App Screen](../../.gitbook/assets/register-yammer-app-register-screen.png)

 Next, **open the Yammer portal** by clicking the **Open the Yammer app registration portal button (1)**

-## Register a New App in Yammer Portal
+## Register a New App in the Yammer Portal

-A **new browser tab opens, showing the Registered applications screen in Yammer portal**.
+A **new browser tab opens, showing the Registered applications screen in the Yammer portal**.
 * **Click the link (1) to continue**

 ![Yammer Portal - Register a New App](../../.gitbook/assets/register-yammer-app-yammer-register-new-app.png)